department-of-veterans-affairs/vets-design-system-documentation/src/_about/maturity-scale.md

 The Design System team will be auditing components & patterns on a regular basis, evaluating them for movement within the scale

+### A component or pattern is proposed

+Any additions to the system, either new components or patterns, updates to existing entries, or requests for replacements are requested via the [Experimental Design Process](contributing-to-the-design-system/).

 ### Proposed to Candidate

 The Design System Team or Design System Council have evaluated the proposal and the Design System Team is now working on the component or pattern.